-Dylan Dreyer is the weather anchor of NBC News’ “Weekend TODAY” and a meteorologist for “Sunday TODAY with Willie Geist.”
-Dreyer also serves as a weekday weather correspondent and regular co-host for “TODAY” and “NBC Nightly News with Lester Holt.”
+Dylan Dreyer is the co-host of 3rd Hour of TODAY.
+Dreyer also serves as a weekday weather correspondent and regular co-host for TODAY and Nightly News with Lester Holt.

 Dreyer graduated Cum Laude from Rutgers University in 2003 with a Bachelor of Science degree in meteorology.
 During her time at Rutgers, she served as weather anchor for the Rutgers TV network and radio station.
 Dreyer is a recipient of the American Meteorological Society’s prestigious Seal of Approval award.

-She resides in New York with her husband and welcomed son Calvin in December 2016.
+She resides in New York with her husband Brian Fichera and their sons Calvin, Oliver and Russell.